SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

     rgt-hint footprinting --atac-seq --paired-end --organism=hg38 --output-location=./results/session1/hint_chr21/footprints --output-prefix=hESC ./data/nf_core_atacseq/hESC.mRp.clN.sorted.bam ./results/session1/hint_chr21/peaks/hESC.bed
     rgt-hint footprinting --atac-seq --paired-end --organism=hg38 --output-location=./results/session1/hint_chr21/footprints --output-prefix=Cardiac ./data/nf_core_atacseq/Cardiac.mRp.clN.sorted.bam ./results/session1/hint_chr21/peaks/Cardiac.bed

 This will generate an output file, i.e  ``./results/session1/hint_chr21/footprints/hESC.bed``, containing the genomic locations of the footprints.
 HINT also produces a file with ending ".info", which has general statistics from the analysis as no. of footprints, total number of reads and so on.
-Input arguments indicate important information to HINT as genome verion (--organism), chromatin protocol (--atac-seq) and type of read configuration (--paired-end).
+Input arguments indicate important information to HINT as genome version (--organism), chromatin protocol (--atac-seq) and type of read configuration (--paired-end).
 You can check more information on HINT `here <http://www.regulatory-genomics.org/hint/introduction/>`_ .

 You can use the head command to check the information contained in footprints:
 ::
     head ./results/session1/hint_chr21/footprints/hESC.bed

-The 5th column contains the number of reads around predicted footprint and can be used as metric for ordering footprints, i.e. the more reads the more likelly it is associated to an active binding site.
+The 5th column contains the number of reads around predicted footprint and can be used as metric for ordering footprints, i.e. the more reads the more likely it is associated to an active binding site.

 **4.** HINT performs footprinting analysis by considering reads at each genomic position after signal normalization and cleveage bias correction.
-You need to perform an extra command to generate such signals in order to vizualise this is a genome browser:
+You need to perform an extra command to generate such signals in order to visualize them in a genome browser:
 ::
     mkdir -p ./results/session1/hint_chr21/tracks
     rgt-hint tracks --bc --bigWig --organism=hg38 --output-location=./results/session1/hint_chr21/tracks --output-prefix=hESC ./data/nf_core_atacseq/hESC.mRp.clN.sorted.bam ./results/session1/hint_chr21/peaks/hESC.bed